mazdak186/mazdakportfolio/_posts/2019-10-10-Regression-ML.md

 <p>19149 rows × 12 columns</p>
 </div>

-We cleaned up two files already so we can combine them into one table called attributes.
+We cleaned up two files already so we can combine them into one dataframe called *attributes*.

 ```python
 #merge the two major attribute dataframes